-If you don't have room for an in-ground garden, it's still possible to grow healthy tomatoes in containers.
-Choose pots that are at least 3 to 5 gallons in size so that the tomato roots have sufficient room for healthy growth.3 For best results, grow dwarf and small-fruit varieties, such as cherry, grape and plum tomatoes.
-When growing in containers, always plant in packaged potting soil; soil from the ground is too dense and heavy for pots.
+If you don't have room for an in-ground garden, you can grow tomatoes in containers.
+Choose pots that are at least 12 inches or more in diameter so that the tomato roots have sufficient room for vigorous growth.
+For best results, grow dwarf and small-fruit varieties, such as cherry, grape and plum tomatoes.
+When growing in containers, always plant with potting soil mix, not garden soil.
+Soil from the ground is too dense and heavy for pots.
 Encourage vigorous growth by mixing your vegetable fertilizer into the potting soil before planting.

 Just before planting, remove the lower leaves from the plant by pinching them off at the stem.
 When you do this, small bumps called "root nodes" remain on the tomato stem.
 Dig a hole and set the tomato plant inside, deeper than it was in its original nursery container, so the root nodes are buried.
 Roots will form along the stem at the root nodes, creating a strong root system and a vigorous plant.
-Space tomato plants 24 to 30 inches apart.4 After planting, pat the soil around the plant until firm.
+Space tomato plants 24 to 30 inches apart.3 After planting, pat the soil around the plant until firm.
 For best results when container growing, plant just one plant per pot.

 To preserve the health of tomato plants and make harvesting easy, cage them when planting.
 Wire cages support plants during growth and keep leaves and fruit off the ground, resulting in higher yields, fewer pests and less chance of disease.
 Cage sizes vary, but cages 20 to 24 inches in diameter and 4 to 6 feet tall are optimum.

 Water your plants well after planting, and then water again when the soil surface dries.
-Once the plant has become established and new growth is seen, keep it healthy by watering so the soil remains moist, but not soggy.
-Overly wet soil can lead to fungus root rot and result in watery fruit; soil that's too dry can result in fruit cracking and blossom end rot.
-Also avoid overhead watering, as moist foliage can lead to various fungal diseases.
+Once the plant becomes established and you see new growth, water so the soil remains evenly moist, but never soggy.
+Overly wet soil can lead to fungus root rot and result in watery fruit.
+Soil that's too dry can result in fruit cracking and blossom end rot.
+Avoid overhead watering with tomatoes — wet foliage can help spread some fungal diseases.